gcbo/expefile/README.md

 * add new IID ,IAT,dll
 * add new reloc
 * inject binary code to pe
+* convert memory mapped data to  pe raw file when you handle dumped file
 ## how to use

 1. add a new section